Stories from the January 2026 uprising in Minneapolis, MN.

 The telecom giant claims its exit from public internet exchanges will give customers "lower latencies."
 The evidence suggests they're in for a nightmare.

-a five-unit crash course in wandering, breaking, and building online
+A five-unit crash course in wandering, breaking, and building online

 The story of the man most likely to be the next mayor of New York City — and the promise and peril his ascent poses for the Democratic Party.